ArtemLuzhin/C-TALE-Normalization/README.md

 --IC_steps - maximum number of iterative correction steps that can be applied (default 20)

 --tolerance - float for required variance in coverage required for iterative correction convergence (default 10^-5)

-# IMPORTANT
-The tool generates a new .cool file with normalized matrix written directly without weights.
-To load data from the new cool file you should use balance=False.
-We might fix this in future.